Indian schools face decayed buildings, poverty

 “For schools throughout Indian country, this is a chronic problem,” she said.
 “I don’t want to stand here and make promises I can’t keep.
 What I want to say is, I get it.”

 The effort to shift more control to tribes has drawn some praise.
 “It’s an important step for us to go ahead and take control over what we know we can do best,” says Kimberly Dominguez, Crystal’s vice principal.

 Others, though, say Washington is merely washing its hands of its responsibilities.

-Aubrey Francisco, 40, who attended Crystal and sends his 6-year-old son there, questions whether Navajo leaders can continue the school's legacy.
-"With the tribe and its limited resources, they need to take that into account," he said.
-He credits the school with preparing him for a career in the Navy.
+Aubrey Francisco, 40, who attended Crystal and sends his 6-year-old son there, questions whether Navajo leaders can continue the school’s legacy.
+“With the tribe and its limited resources, they need to take that into account,” he said.

 “We need to get the kids out of the environment,” Shirley said.
 “That’s what’s really driving this.
 I lose sleep over it, just thinking about it.”

 Bureau of Indian Education: http://www.bie.edu